alexis-lp/Deep_Learning_TP/README.md

 # Deep_Learning_TP
                                                                         Image Mining
 #### Lab 2 - Deep Learning with PyTorch: CIFAR10 object classification ####

 Just below is the report on my differeent experiments with the neural network.
+You can find other information on the notebook like picture of the losses.

 The goal of this lab work is to design a convolutional neural network with the tool Pytorch.
 This network must perform an image classification between 10 classes.